Center for Diabetes and Cardiometabolic Health – CDCH

 Increased pressure in the portal vein due to liver scarring, leading to several serious complications.

-Varices & Gastrointestinal Bleeding:
+Varices and Gastrointestinal Bleeding:

 Enlarged veins in the esophagus or stomach that can rupture and cause life-threatening bleeding.